 In 1992, the Alaska Board of Game adopted the Western Alaska and Northwestern Alaska brown bear management areas and more liberal subsistence harvesting regulations.
 The Board of Game lengthened brown bear subsistence harvest seasons in most of these areas to September 1-May 31 and increased harvest limits to one brown bear every year.
-Under subsistence regulations, Alaska residents did not have to seal brown bears unless the hide or skull was being removed from the wildlife management areas needed to have a State subsistence registration permit and to salvage the meat, but the hide and skull need not be salvaged.
+Under subsistence regulations, Alaska residents did not have to seal brown bears unless the hide or skull was being removed from the wildlife management unit or presented for commercial tanning.
+An Alaska resident hunting in these management areas needed to have a State subsistence registration permit and to salvage the meat, but the hide and skull need not be salvaged.